 3. Use your resources.

 Getting on steady financial ground is difficult, but you don’t have to do it on your own.
 O’Connell insisted actors not be afraid of apps and blogs that can help them along (including stefanieoconnell.com).
-As far as recommended apps, check out Acorns and Level Money to help you save while you spend!
+As far as recommended apps, check out Acorns to help you save while you spend!

 Ready for Hollywood?
 Check out our film audition listings!